toddaustin07/googlecast/README.md

 This Edge driver will provide the capability to play media on Google Cast-compatible devices including SmartThings notifications and Google TTS messages.

+Note that this driver should be considered BETA level, as limited testing has been done and there are some known issues.

 ## Driver Installation
 The driver is currently available from my test channel here:  https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL